Skip to main content

 Scott Kaatz DO, MSc, FACP, SFHM, Henry Ford Health's Profile

-Scott Kaatz DO, MSc, FACP, SFHM, Henry Ford Health Related seminars and products
+Scott Kaatz DO, MSc, FACP, SFHM, Henry Ford Health Related Seminars and Products

 Biography: Scott Kaatz is Clinical Professor of Medicine at Wayne State University and a Hospitalist at Henry Ford Hospital in Detroit where he serves as the Medical Director for Professional Development and Research in the Division of Hospital Medicine.
 He attended medical school at Michigan State University and completed his residency in internal medicine at Henry Ford Hospital.
 Later in his career, he earned his Master’s degree in Evidence-Based Health Care from Oxford University.